Ricwol/60001_MIT_psets/README.md

 2. Decomposition, Functions, String Manipulation
 3. Dictionaries, Functions, Assertions
 4. Recursion, OOP, Python Classes, Testing
-5. OOP and Testing with `unittest`
+5. OOP, Tkinter and Testing with `unittest`

 Software used in this course:
 - Python 3.5